theorocha/FeignClient/README.md

 ## Licença

-Este projeto está licenciado sob a MIT License - veja o arquivo [LICENSE.md](LICENSE.md) para detalhes.
+Este projeto está licenciado sob a MIT License